hammasshamsi/z360_assessment/README.md

 This project is a comprehensive demonstration of a multi-tenant Software-as-a-Service (SaaS) application built with Laravel 12.
 It showcases a robust architecture designed to handle multiple isolated tenant environments, a central landlord administration panel, and a global public-facing onboarding system.

 The core of the application is built upon the `spatie/laravel-multitenancy` package, configured for domain-based tenant resolution and complete database isolation.
+The frontend is powered by Inertia.js, React, and TypeScript, offering a modern, single-page application experience.

 ---